Benefits of Gestational Surrogacy

 - Copy of Legal Identification (license, passport, etc.)

 - Photos of you and your family (for matching process)

-Your completed packet will be reviewed and processed by Vermont Surrogacy Network staff who will contact you to schedule a consultation upon receipt of all documents requested.
-During the consultation, we will review the Gestational Surrogate application with you and conduct your matching interview.
+Once your application has been processed by Vermont Surrogacy Network staff, you will be contacted to schedule a face-to-face interview which can be at our office or through a video conference.
+During the interview, we will review the Gestational Surrogate application with you, conduct your matching interview and answer any questions you have at that time about the next steps.
 Once the interview is completed, your matching profile will be created and Vermont Surrogacy Network staff will begin the matching process.

 There are three steps to the Matching Process: Profile Exchange; First Contact-Telephone Call and Face-to-Face Meeting.

 Vermont Surrogacy Network matches Gestational Surrogates and Intended Parents based on the criteria individually identified in the applications from both parties.
 Once we have identified a suitable match, the Intended parents are sent the Gestational Surrogate’s profile.
 The profile does not contain identifying information, aside from a first name and photo.
 The Intended Parents have the opportunity to ask questions and learn more about the Gestational Surrogate, through Vermont Surrogacy Network.

 If the Intended Parents are interested in pursuing the match, the Gestational Surrogate will be sent the profile of the Intended Parent.
 Gestational Surrogates then have the same opportunity to further inquire about the Intended Parents through Vermont Surrogacy Network.